cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 questions during regular office hours.
 The key here is to meet users where they are, and bring them on the journey to engage with and benefit from the platform.

-### Enabling platform teams

-Platform teams can easily be overloaded in their efforts to support many product teams.
-Ways to reduce load on the platform team include the following:

-1. Use implementations from managed service providers where reasonable
-1. Use open source frameworks and toolkits for creating docs, templates and compositions for application team use
-1. Ensure platform teams are staffed appropriately for their domain and number of customers

 ## Challenges with platforms

 While platforms promise lots of value, they also bring challenges like the